Only students of the MSc Crisis and Security Management, enrolled in the specialisation ‘War and Peace Studies’, can take this course.

 13. present arguments and analyses in a format appropriate for both an academic and broader professional audience

 On the right side of programme front page of the E-guide you will find links to the website and timetables, uSis and Brightspace.

 A combination of interactive lectures and activating workgroups (two sessions per week).
 In the lectures, students will learn the key principles of research, and the relevant concepts and methodologies.
 In the workgroups, students will practise research design and methods by applying the concepts, testing theories, and analysing empirical material.
 The workgroups will, amongst others, consist of in-class assignments, team performances, peer review and exercises and feature several compulsory formative (non-graded) assignments that will help the student prepare for the summative (graded) assignments.

 Attendance is mandatory.
-Students are only allowed to miss a maximum of two sessions if there are special, demonstrable personal circumstances.
+Students are only allowed to miss more than one lecture if there are special, demonstrable personal circumstances.
 The Board of Examiners, in consultation with the study advisors, will decide on such an exceptional exemption of mandatory attendance..

 Total study load: 280 hours